Where can I get a copy of the Village's Master Plan?

 The Village has no jurisdiction over events held on or along the Rickenbacker Causeway.

-Virginia Key locations are under the jurisdiction of Miami-Dade County (the Causeway, public beaches, MAST Academy, Virginia Key Treatment Plant) and the City of Miami.
-The Miami Marine Stadium, Rowing Club, Historic Virginia Key Beach Park and other areas on the north side of the Rickenbacker Causeway are part of the City of Miami.
+Virginia Key locations are under the jurisdiction of Miami-Dade County (the Causeway, public beaches, MAST Academy, Virginia Key Treatment Plant).
+The Miami Marine Stadium, Rowing Club, Historic Virginia Key Beach Park and other areas on the north side of the Rickenbacker Causeway are under the jurisdiction of the City of Miami.
 Requests and permits for events at these locations are permitted through the City of Miami.